19 Fun things to do in Faro Portugal

 The Museu do Faro is an interactive museum that teaches you about the city and its history through fun games, films, and hands-on activities.

 The Faro Archaeological Museum is another good place to visit, and it’s free to the public.
-It’s the oldest archaeological museum in the region, and it features a collection of finds from the area that date back more than three thousand years.
+It’s the oldest archaeological museum in the region, and it features a collection of finds from the area that dates back more than three thousand years.
 You’ll see pottery, tools, and even a few Roman coins.
 It’s well worth visiting while you’re in Faro.

 Discover the spooky Capela des Ossos